rbirac/imu_rep_draft/imu_rep_draft.rst

   - Sensor output containing magnetometer data.

 All message types provide a covariance matrix (see REP 103 [1]_) alongside the data field (`*_covariance`).
-If the data's covariance is unknown, all elements of the covariance matrix should be set to 0, unless overriden by a paremeter.
+If the data's covariance is unknown, all elements of the covariance matrix should be set to 0, unless overriden by a parameter.
 If a data field is unreported, the first element (`0`) of the covariance matrix should be set to `-1`.

 Namespacing
 '''''''''''